-University of Otago Research Themes recognise many of the elite research collaborations within the Division of Health Sciences, and collaborations with colleagues from other Divisions.
+University of Otago Research Themes recognise many of the emerging innovative research collaborations happening within the Division of Health Sciences, and with collaborations with colleagues from other Divisions.

 Our theme uses three research planks that underpin the challenges for NZ’s Primary Sector as a global producer of sustainable high value food products:

 The overarching goal is to develop functional collaborative interactions between University of Otago researchers with disparate but complementary expertise, and the key funding agencies that support this research.
 Synergies between diverse research expertise involving all schools at the University will make the overall impact far greater than the sum of individual contributions.